 Why qhook?

-qhook is a lightweight event-to-action engine.
-It receives events (webhooks, SNS, API calls) and executes HTTP actions reliably — from a single call to a multi-step pipeline with error routing and rollback.
+qhook is a lightweight event gateway with Push and Pull delivery, built-in queue, retry, and workflow engine.
+It receives events (webhooks, SNS, API calls) and delivers them reliably — push to HTTP endpoints or pull from queues — from a single action to a multi-step pipeline with error routing and rollback.
 Single binary, no Redis, no Kubernetes.

 The Problem